UBS lifts MetLife Inc. [MET] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, MetLife Inc. [MET] managed to generate an average of $116,280 per employee.

-With the latest financial reports released by the company, MetLife Inc. posted 1.73/share EPS, while the average EPS was predicted by analysts to be reported at 1.61/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 7.50%.
+With the latest financial reports released by the company, MetLife Inc. posted 2.03/share EPS, while the average EPS was predicted by analysts to be reported at 1.52/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 33.60%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MET.
-When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for MetLife Inc. go to 8.20%.
+When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for MetLife Inc. go to 8.35%.

 >> 7 Top Picks for the Post-Pandemic Economy <<